Skip to main content

 An emollient is a moisturising ingredient that softens and smooths the skin by filling in tiny cracks and gaps in the skin barrier.
-It helps to lock in moisture, reduce roughness, and improve overall texture.
-They are found in creams, lotions, and balms, often combined with humectants and occlusives for maximum moisture retention.
+Emollients help to lock in moisture, reduce roughness and improve overall texture.
+They are found in creams, lotions and balms, and are often combined with humectants and occlusives for maximum moisture retention.

 Emollients create a protective layer on the skin’s surface, preventing water loss and keeping skin feeling soft and supple.
 They are especially beneficial for dry, rough, or irritated skin.